ePlusPS/consuming_lab/cloud-tools/README.md

 OpenStack tool installs.

 Ubuntu Images:
-Tested against the Ubuntu-Server-14.04 image ubuntu-bastion-hot.yaml
+Tested against the 'trusty' Ubuntu-Server-14.04 image ubuntu-user-data.sh
-ubuntu-user-data.sh

-Tested against the CentOS-Server-7-x86_64 image centos-bastion-hot.yaml
+Tested against the centos7 image centos-user-data.sh
-centos-user-data.sh

 To use these scripts, you will need a few pieces of information for your project:

-Tenant name (aka Project name)
-User name (aka your EID or service account name) a Floating IP address ID (for the HOT templates)
-  - note this is not the floating IP Address
-  - this is the ID of an IP that has been allocated to your project
+In addition to the user data scripts, there is an example HOT script that can be used as an example for a HEAT deployment.
+And there is a test script that creates an example auto deploy/test/delete cycle.